yokosupersonic/AirQualityLib/README.md

 AirQualityLib
 ==============

-Lightweight helpers for geospatial air-quality workflows: load NetCDF rasters, align with landcover, clip to administrative areas, compute monthly means, and export results.
-Core functions live in [airqualitylib/geospatial_airquality.py](airqualitylib/geospatial_airquality.py).
+Lightweight helpers for geospatial air-quality analysis, designed to support common preprocessing, aggregation, and landcover-based workflows on NetCDF datasets.
+Core functionality is implemented in [airqualitylib/geospatial_airquality.py](airqualitylib/geospatial_airquality.py).

 ---

-**Features**
+## Features
+- End-to-end geospatial air-quality workflow from NetCDF inputs to maps and statistics.
 - Load air-quality rasters (NetCDF) and administrative boundaries (GeoPackage), with built-in CRS normalization.
 - Clip air-quality grids to areas of interest using vector AOIs.
 - Temporal aggregation: monthly mean maps from time cubes.